 A critical examination of popular representations of teachers during the 20th century.

-Understanding the development of urban education as it relates to social, economic, and spatial changes in the metropolitan environment.
+Understanding the development of schooling in US cities, with an emphasis on social, economic, and spatial changes in the metropolitan environment and their interactions with schools.

 Permission of instructor required.